 Saturday to Saturday liveaboard tours are all in the central atolls of the Maldives and alternate week-by-week between northern (North Male, Rasdhoo, Ari atolls) and southern (South Male and Vaavu atolls) routes.
 So you can stay 2 weeks and each day is something new!
 You can choose between a diving cruise package, a spa package and a scuba-spa combi package, all for the same price.

 Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner, drinking water, selection of specialty teas and coffees available free every morning until the end of breakfast, island excursions, yoga classes every morning (depending on availability), return boat-airport transfers, package (7 nights ['Dive package' = 15-17 dives or 'Scuba & spa package' = 6 dives and 4 spa treatments or 'Spa package' = 8 spa treatments], or 4 nights ['Dive package' = 8-9 dives or 'Scuba and spa package' = 4 dives and 2 spa treatments or 'Spa package' = 4 spa treatments]), snorkeling equipment (mask, snorkel, fins), experienced English-speaking divemaster(s) (5 divers per guide), tanks, weights and weightbelts.

-Cruise price per person excludes (mandatory, unless customer provides own): Scuba equipment approx. USD180 per week (BCD, regulators, wetsuit), dive insurance, Green Tax (USD6 per person per night) payable in advance.
+Cruise price per person excludes (mandatory, unless customer provides own): 12% GST on cruise price payable in advance, scuba equipment approx. USD180 per week (BCD, regulators, wetsuit), dive insurance, Green Tax (USD6 per person per night) payable in advance, .
 All items purchased on board are subjected to 10% service charge.
-12% GST on cruise price payable in advance.
 Unless otherwise stated, all the listed items need to be paid on arrival (cash or credit card).
 Christmas and New Year cruises are subject to 25% extra supplement.